 Disclosure of Personal Information to Third Parties

-- to provide the service we have been engaged to undertake (eg. background checking);
+- To provide the service we have been engaged to undertake (e.g. Background and Reference checking);

-- government departments (direct and through brokers) such as ASIC, ITSA, The Australian Criminal Intelligence Commission (ACIC) etc.
+- Government departments (direct and through brokers) such as ASIC, AFSA, The Australian Criminal Intelligence Commission (ACIC) etc; and

-Wherever possible, PeopleCheck engages Australian third parties that are subject to the same Australian Privacy Principles detailed in the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth) as PeopleCheck and/or impose equivalent contractual restrictions.
+Wherever possible, PeopleCheck engages Australian third parties that are subject to the same Australian Privacy Principles detailed in the Privacy Act 1988 (Cth) as PeopleCheck and/or impose equivalent contractual restrictions.

 In some cases, such as when undertaking validations (with a former employer, educational institutes, government departments, for example), PeopleCheck’s ability to impose adherence to Australian Privacy Principles is limited.
 In those circumstances, PeopleCheck will carefully consider the risks to the protection of personal information when releasing information.
 We use all reasonable means to verify the accuracy and completeness of information, statements and opinions made available to us during our enquiries.